I've Seen Everything

-I've Seen Everything is the second studio album by Scottish band The Trash Can Sinatras, released by Go!
+I've Seen Everything is the second studio album by Scottish band the Trash Can Sinatras, released by Go!
 Discs in 1993.
 The album reached No. 50 on the UK Albums Chart.

 Background

 The album was recorded at the band's own 24-track studio, Shabby Road Studios in Kilmarnock and mixed at Orinoco Studios in London.
 Three singles were released from the album: "Hayfever" (No. 61 on the UK Singles Chart), "I've Seen Everything" and "Bloodrush" (promotional only).

 Speaking to Glide Magazine in 2018, Francis Reader recalled of I've Seen Everything: "It's still one of the fans' favourites.
 It was a big step for us too, lyrically and musically.
 John started to write a lot more [and] Paul too.
 I was trying to keep up with people, really.
 They were writing great songs."

 Critical reception

-On its release, Tim Harrison of the Ealing Leader described I've Seen Everything as a "melodic, velvety concoction" with "a lot of subject matter" and "strong echoes of The Housemartins".
-He concluded: "I've Seen Everything [is] an economic, restrained and sensitive collection well worth listening to."
-The Irish Independent wrote: "Their debut was a fine beginning, but on its successor they've hardened their approach and broadened the scope of their songwriting.
+Upon its release, Tim Harrison of the Ealing Leader described I've Seen Everything as a "melodic, velvety concoction" with "a lot of subject matter" and "strong echoes of The Housemartins".
+He concluded, "I've Seen Everything [is] an economic, restrained and sensitive collection well worth listening to."
+The Irish Independent wrote, "Their debut was a fine beginning, but on its successor they've hardened their approach and broadened the scope of their songwriting.
 Whereas before they tended to sit back and admire their pretty chord structures, they're now audibly relishing the opportunity to get stuck in to the material."